 SAFRA Adventure Sports Centre

 Daredevil teens can embark on the daunting 15m or the 25m outdoor climbing walls at SAFRA’s Adventure Sports Centre.
 There are chimney, crack and slab walls for more experienced climbers, and a canopy challenge walk for kids to tackle with their parents.
 After something a little simpler for little legs?
-They also have a two-story indoor bouldering gym that’ll challenge your problem-solving skills.
+It also has a two-storey indoor bouldering gym that’ll challenge problem-solving skills.

 SAFRA Adventure Sports Centre, 60 Yishun Avenue 4, Singapore 769027; www.safra.sg